 When and how can I apply?

-Interested students must submit the Gannon Scholar application, which can be found on their admitted student status page, by Thursday, February 1, 2018.
+Interested students must submit the Gannon Scholar application, which can be found on their admitted student status page, by 11:59pm CST on Wednesday, February 1, 2023.

 When will I find out if I have been accepted as a Gannon Scholar?

-Applicants will be notified about their application status no later than March 7, 2018.
-The applicants chosen as semi-finalists will be expected to participate in a Skype or on-campus interview during Loyola Weekend on April 7.
-Semi-finalists will be notified of the scholarship committee's decision by April 11.
+Applicants will be notified about their application status in early March 2023.
+(If you have not received a notification email, please double check your spam or junk folder.)
+The applicants chosen as semi-finalists will be expected to participate in an interview, either on-campus or via Zoom, during Loyola Weekend on Saturday, March 25, 2023.
+Semi-finalists will be notified of the scholarship committee's decision in early April 2023.

 Is the program restricted to women?

 No, the program is not restricted by gender.
-We seek applicants who are interested in and committed to the Gannon Center’s mission of fostering women leaders who will contribute to a more just world.
+We seek applicants, regardless of their gender identity, who are interested in and committed to the Gannon Center’s mission of fostering women leaders who will contribute to a more just world.